aevv/pulse2/README.md

 ## chat

-we're currently using IRC on the network redosid.pw
+we're currently using IRC on the network redrosid.pw